bfahrenfort/rsgistry-shuttle/README.md

 Axum API backend for rsgistry.
 Consume it from your own projects or the companion web app.

-Default endpoint documentation WIP.
+Adding documentation through OpenAPI.

 ## Status
 Currently not generalized enough to satisfy project goals.

-Refactor from original project: 50%
+Refactor from original project: 80%